cesar-douady/open-lmake/doc/src/lmake_rules_module.md

 ### [`class RustRule(Rule)`](unit_tests/rust.html#:~:text=class%20RunRust%28RustRule%29%20%3A)

-This class may be used as a base class to execute executable written in rust.
+This class may be used as a base class to execute executables written in rust.

 Rust uses a special link mechanism which defeats the default `ld_audit` autodep mechanism.
 This base class merely sets the autodep method to `ld_preload` which works around this problem.